Helping Individuals and Families Acquire U.S. Citizenship

 - Proof of medical disability (optional)

-At the time of your naturalization interview, the following documents will need to be submitted to the USCIS:
+At the time of your naturalization interview, these additional documents will need to be submitted to the USCIS:

 - State ID